 - There are two types of respirators, standard N95 and surgical N95.
-When trying to access, you need only N95 or equivalent. - Respirators are for healthcare staff who need protection from both:1) airborne droplets and 2) fluid as the close fit is to avoid permeation of both.
+You need only N95 or equivalent. - Respirators are for healthcare staff who need protection from both:1) airborne droplets and 2) fluid as the close fit is to avoid permeation of both.